shaffi-ahuja/Pitch/GUIDE.md

 We have to be aware of two data fetching [patterns](https://nextjs.org/docs/14/app/building-your-application/data-fetching/patterns) - parallel and sequential

 For independent request, use parallel - Promise.all - load time will be equal to longest among two not the sum of two

+# build errors in prod

+To avoid such unwanted errors in prod build we can follow [here](https://nextjs.org/docs/app/api-reference/config/next-config-js/typescript)